Scene: Ilkeston in conflict.

 After the 1869 Election Crisis came more confrontation….

-The Gasworks move across the street c1869 … and then raise prices !!
+The Gasworks move across the street c1869 … and then prices are raised !!

 In 1868 a letter in the Ilkeston Telegraph noted that the Gas Company had just started work on “New Works, in front of the houses called ‘Whitehead’s Row’”.
 Additional land and plant were purchased, and 330 additional shares at £6 10s each were issued to help finance the expansion.
 These were sold by auction on the open market and each realised £8 6s 4d.
 This was probably the time that the Gas Works were moved from the original site on the south side of Rutland Street, to the north side (see map below)